 About local search ads

-- Get more store visits.
-Local search ads can mean that you don't miss out on foot traffic nearby your location.
+- Get more shop visits.
+Don’t miss out on foot traffic near your location.

 - Get calls.
-Local search ads may include an option for users to call your locations.
-They use the phone number of the featured business location.
+Local search ads may include an option for users to call your locations and will use the phone number of the featured business location.

 How they work on mobile

-When users search for nearby businesses on Google.com, your business location may be featured at the top of the local results.
+When users search for nearby businesses on Google.co.uk, your business location may be featured at the top of the local results.

 Similarly, ads that feature your business location may also appear when users make similar searches on the Google Maps mobile app.